rvitaladevuni2017/api-test/README.md

 Java jdk 11 or greater should be Installed.

-Latest version of Chrome and Mozilla browser should be Installed.

 Latest version of Git should be Installed.

 Latest version of Maven should be Installed.